 Local memory is an area of memory private to each thread.
 Using local memory helps allocate some scratchpad area when scalar local variables are not enough.
 The memory is allocated once for the duration of the kernel, unlike traditional dynamic memory management.

-Allocate a local array of the given shape and type on the device.
+Allocate a local array of the given shape and type on the device. shape is either an integer or a tuple of integers representing the array’s dimensions and must be a simple constant expression. type is a Numba type of the elements needing to be stored in the array.
 The array is private to the current thread.
 An array-like object is returned which can be read and written to like any standard array (e.g. through indexing).

 Deallocation of all CUDA resources are tracked on a per-context basis.
 When the last reference to a device memory is dropped, the underlying memory is scheduled to be deallocated.
 The deallocation does not occur immediately.
 It is added to a queue of pending deallocations.
 This design has two benefits: